tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 Implementing this approach is a case of having a container with a role of "status", whose content gets added, updated or replaced.
 The container should be present when the page loads - you need to add the content to the container when you want a status message to be announced.

-{% code_highlight html ARIA status role code example%}
+{% code_highlight html "ARIA Status role code example" %}
 <div role="status" aria-atomic="true">Response generating</div>
 {% endcode_highlight %}